 A study of infant and toddler assessment from birth to 5 years in context of federal legislation and best development and educational practices.
 The student will study individual and screening instruments for this age group, along with a specific focus on family and community involvement in the assessment process.
+Students are also required to register for EDPC555 PO5.
 Lab fee required.
-Prerequisite: EDPC651 or approval by instructor.
+Prerequisite: EDPC652 or approval by instructor.